-The Colourpoint Shorthair cat has been hailed by some as the ‘ideal companion’ and they are known to be an affection member of the family who lives well with pets and children alike.
-They are playful, intelligent, and a part of the Siamese family.
-The breed was officially recognized in the 1960s and these wonderful cats are characterized by their medium muscular build, narrow pointy nose, large ears, and beautiful almond shaped eyes.
-These cats are truly a gift to any family and will offers hours of endless fun and warmth to you and your family.
-So, let’s take a look at their history and their breed specific information to see if they could be the perfect pet for you and your family.
+The Colourpoint Shorthair cat has been hailed by some as the ‘ideal companion’ as they are known to be an affectionate member of the family who lives well with pets and children alike.
+These cats are playful, intelligent, and a part of the Siamese family.
+Officially recognized in the 1960s, these wonderful cats are characterized by their medium muscular build, narrow pointy nose, large ears, and beautiful almond shaped eyes.
+The Colourpoint Shorthair cats are truly a gift to any family and will offers hours of endless fun and warmth to both you and your children if you have them.
+So, let’s take a look at this brilliant feline’s history and its breed-specific information to see if they could be the perfect fit for you and your lifestyle.

 History of the Colorpoint Cat